stanvanrooy/instauto/README.md

 **Note:** due to a lost password, I temporarily lost access to my own PyPi account.
 Until that is resolved (see [pypi-support](https://github.com/pypa/pypi-support/issues/744)), `instauto` will be published to `instauto2` :).

 ## Usage
-Here is a simple example that extracts all followers from an Instagram account:
+Here is a simple example that likes a post.

 ```python
 from instauto.api.client import ApiClient